ReeseGanaway/TTP-Capstone-Frontend/README.md

 ### Features

+  * Pages for creating/logging into an account, viewing collection, and searching cards
  * Create a profile
  * Search for cards
  * Add cards to collection by using card id number
+  * View your collection